 Those who want the pillow and all the additional accessories, get ready to pay nearly $80 for the pillow.
 The only way this will work is if there is a solid armrest on which to place the pillow so the traveler can feel stable and secure putting the weight of his her head against the pillow.

 A few customers had issues with the stability of the aluminum pole and being able to lean on it fully without it slipping.
 And some also found issues with the size and bulk of the pillow.

 While it is heavier than some travel pillows, it is not much larger than a standard neck pillow (this is the Travelmate neck pillow).

 While the JetComfy website says that the pillow conforms to TSA 2016 guidelines but several customers said they had awkward experiences explaining the pillow to TSA employees when going through security.

 The pillow will take up valuable real estate on one of the armrests on a plane.
-It is also pretty different looking so you should be prepared for some looks and/or questions from your seatmates and other passengers.
+It is also pretty different looking so be prepared for some looks and/or questions from seatmates and other passengers.